rockit-astro/roomalertd/README.md

 ### Hardware Setup

-The IPs for the Room Alert units are hardcoded in `roomalertd`.
+The IPs and sensors to expose in each daemon are defined in the matching json files.